google-home/smarthome-washer/NodeMCU Files/NodeMCU-Thermal-Controller-DHT/readme.md

-#
-Voice commands to control the thermostat

-1. OK Google "set hot air".
-2. Ok Google "set cold air".
-3. Ok Google "turn on the thermostat".
-4. Ok Google "turn off the thermostat".
-5. Ok Google "set the temperature to 20 C°".
+## Initialize devices by voice at first use, for example:

+1. OK Google, "Set thermostat to heat mode".
+2. Ok Google, "Set thermostat to 10 degrees".
+3. Ok Google, "Set lights to Green color".
+4. Ok Google, "Set light to 20% Brightness".